-The treatment of these symptoms should be catered according to the cause indentified.
-Simple measures like restricting evening fluid intake, changing the time of taking a fluid tablet and treatment of sleep apnea can be useful.
+The treatment of these symptoms should be catered according to the cause identified.
+Simple measures like restricting evening fluid intake, changing the time of taking a fluid tablet and treatment of sleep apnoea can be useful.

 Specific medical conditions

 Diabetics lose sugar molecules in the urine.
-These sugar molecules attract water molecules and hence result in a larger volume of urine made.
+These sugar molecules attract water molecules and hence result in a larger volume of urine.
 In those with poorly controlled diabetes, they should seek specialist help to achieve better sugar control.

-Bed wetting rarely persists into adolescence (1% by age 15) and treatments involve changes in fluid intake and behavioural therapy (a waking regimen with the aid of alarms and sensors).
+Bedwetting rarely persists into adolescence (1% by age 15) and treatments involve changes in fluid intake and behavioural therapy (a waking regimen with the aid of alarms and sensors).
 In young adults, urodynamics studies should be done to rule out bladder storage problems like an overactive bladder.
-Medications such as a bladder-calming drug (for OAB) or ADH (anti-diuretic hormone) may be useful in some cases.
+Medications such as a bladder-calming drug (for overactive bladder) or ADH (anti-diuretic hormone) may be useful in some cases.

-Medications can be helpful in some patients.
+Medications can be helpful for some patients.
 In those with an overactive bladder, medications to calm the bladder can be effective.
-A medication called ADH can help to reduce nighttime urine output and is used in select patients.
-There is a risk in electrolyte imbalance (low sodium) and exacerbating heart failure, so it is generally not recommended in the elderly.
+A medication called ADH can help to reduce night-time urine output and is used in select patients.
+There is a risk of electrolyte imbalance (low sodium) and exacerbating heart failure, so patients who are on it have to be monitored closely.